 Claire Avitable thought she might like to work with high school-aged students in her professional career.
-Then she taught at EXPLO at Yale and had her suspicion confirmed.
+Then she taught at EXPLO and had her suspicion confirmed.

 “I had a hunch about this, but after working at EXPLO, I knew that I was meant to work with teenagers for the rest of my life,” Avitable says.

 Today, Avitable is the Director of Performing Arts for the Sabes Jewish Community Center in Minneapolis, MN, as well as the founder of the city’s 20% Theater Company.
 A Theater major while at Smith College, Avitable says working at EXPLO was “a dream job come true” and that her experience over four summers at the Program proved to be a turning point in her career path.